micans/pick/README.md

 >
 > Pick embodies, comparatively, an extremely minimalist approach with a different and
 > greatly limited focus in the same problem space.
 Within its narrow focus on
-> column manipulation and row selection it is very concise, has extensive
+> column manipulation and row selection it is very concise, has ** extensive
-> support for SAM format, and has miscellaneous features such as simultaneous
+> support for SAM format and alignment-related queries**, and has miscellaneous features such as simultaneous
 > transformations of multiple columns, demultiplexing rows to different files, and mapping values using dictionaries.
 > Think of it as one of these weirdly evolved deep-sea creatures (one that is pretty).